jhnsnc/precision-inputs/README.md

 # Precision Inputs

-> ⚠️ **Note:** This library is in **alpha**.
-The names and functionality of all classes, properties, and methods are subject to change without notice until the full v1.0 release.
-See [issues](https://github.com/jhnsnc/precision-inputs/issues/) for discussion of changes.

 These components can be styled to fit in perfectly in any app, and allow users to set precise values through many input modalities.
 Users can touch-and-drag, click-and-drag, scroll their mouse wheel, double click, or use keyboard input.
 After instantiation you can use the components just like you would any normal input.

 Please report any issues you discover [on Github](https://github.com/jhnsnc/precision-inputs/issues).